I am setting up a hot glass workshop near Tewkesbury GLOS within the established textile printing centre at Beckfordsilk.co.uk

+22 Kilos of boxed and labeled rolling powders, many different colours, £150 the lot.
 Five pairs of shears, £35 each.
 12 kilos of pumice and various felt wheels, £40 the lot.
-Colour for collection only.
-All other items can be posted at cost.
+All items can be posted at cost.
 Photos sent on request.
 Get in touch and I will tell you all about it!

 Major specialist fair with around 80 exhibitors selling fine quality antique and collectable glass including contemporary artists showing their own work.